roocs/dachar/README.rst

 #. **Define Fixes**\ : Suggest fixes required to individual data sets to overcome the
    irregularities.
 Write the required fixes to a new set of files (JSON).

+The functions used for writing fixes etc. to elasticsearch can be found in `dachar/utils/create_index.py`

 Credits
 =======